ashotmsryan/boot2root/writeup2.en.md

 <img src="img/photo_5435923932709510485_y.jpg">

-Then we commpiled it via and run
+Then we commpiled it via this and run

 ```
 gcc dirty.c -o dirty -pthread -lcrypt